yajingwcomm/yajingwcomm.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "About Yajing"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 <div style="margin-top: 40px; max-width: 800px; line-height: 1.7; font-family: 'Helvetica', Arial, sans-serif;">

 Welcome to my home page!
 I’m Yajing, a Research Master student in the [Amsterdam School of Communication Research (ASCoR)](https://ascor.uva.nl/) at University of Amsterdam, aiming for a  PhD in HCI starting Fall 2026.